 - Create habitat for birds, butterflies and beneficial insects

 - Control up to 100% of runoff* from an average rainfall (based upon design)

 What is stormwater runoff?

 Simply put, stormwater runoff is the water that runs off the land, or another hard surface, during a heavy rainfall or snowmelt event rather than soaking into the ground where it falls.

 Why Is This a Problem?

-Stormwater is generally not cleaned or treated before it enters a storm drain, and these drains discharge into the nearest waterway, like McVicar Creek, the McIntyre River, Neebing River or Current River, to name just a few in the Thunder Bay area.
+Stormwater is generally not cleaned or treated before it enters a storm drain.
+These drains discharge into the nearest waterway, like McVicar Creek, the McIntyre River, Neebing River, or Current River, to name just a few in the Thunder Bay area.
 Because these rivers and streams empty into Lake Superior, any contaminated stormwater runoff has a direct impact on the natural environment, wildlife habitat, and our drinking water.

 By installing a rain garden on your property, you can help capture runoff from your home rooftop, which reduces the volume of runoff flowing into municipal storm drains.

 - Helps to control runoff during heavy rainfalls

 - Helps to reduce erosion in local rivers and streams